smilofoundation/ethereum-org-website/docs/index.md

 title: Home
 meta:
   - name: description
-    content: Ethereum is a global, decentralized platform for money and new kinds of applications.
-On Ethereum, you can write code that controls money, and build applications accessible anywhere in the world.
+    content: Smilo is a global, decentralized platform for money and new kinds of applications.
+On Smilo, you can write code that controls money, and build applications accessible anywhere in the world.
   - property: og:title
-    content: Home | Ethereum
+    content: Home | Smilo
   - property: og:description
-    content: Ethereum is a global, decentralized platform for money and new kinds of applications.
-On Ethereum, you can write code that controls money, and build applications accessible anywhere in the world.
+    content: Smilo is a global, decentralized platform for money and new kinds of applications.
+On Smilo, you can write code that controls money, and build applications accessible anywhere in the world.
 lang: en-US
 layout: home
 date: April 18, 2019
 sidebar: false
 ---

-<div class="center">Ethereum is a global, open-source platform for decentralized applications.
-On Ethereum, you can write code that controls digital value, runs exactly as programmed, and is accessible anywhere in the world.</div>
+<div class="center">Smilo is a global, open-source platform for decentralized applications.
+On Smilo, you can write code that controls digital value, runs exactly as programmed, and is accessible anywhere in the world.</div>

 <div class="intro-blocks">